kimhe5623/Air-pollution-WEB-Client/README.md

 <img src="https://user-images.githubusercontent.com/32252093/101591186-46c32480-3a2f-11eb-8c9c-f8170c9da66a.png" width="400px" />

-This system measures CO, O3, NO2, SO2, PM2.5, PM10, etc. used in air pollution indicators,
-Shows the AQI index.
-Users can obtain global atmospheric indicators by sharing measured data. have.
+This system measures CO, O3, NO2, SO2, PM2.5, PM10, etc., which are used in air pollution indicators, and displays the AQI index to the user.
+Users can obtain global atmospheric indicators by sharing the measured data.

 <a name="reference-model"/>